 That said, I don’t think that Doctor Who books would be an entirely satisfactory replacement for the show; I just think that they provide a nice supplement.
 I also found that this book tied past adventures of The Doctor in quite well, with multiple callbacks to one of my favorite episodes, “The Fires of Pompeii,” and many sly remarks by the Doctor referencing her habit of regeneration.

-One line from the book that I particularly enjoyed comes on page 117, when someone questions the Doctor about why she cares so much for humans, and she explains in this short scene:
+One line from Combat Magicks that I particularly enjoyed comes on page 117, when someone questions the Doctor about why she cares so much for humans, and she explains in this short scene:

 ‘P’haps because, out of all the life forms I’ve ever met, human beings are the … lifiest.’
 The Doctor swung her legs off the table and leaned forward.
 ‘Here’s how it is.
 I don’t only care about the people of this planet.
 I happen to protect them.’